 Teach For America partners locally with the University of Cincinnati Teacher’s College for an optional master’s degree program in Curriculum and Instruction, Educational Leadership, Literacy & Second Language Studies, or Special Education.

 If you do choose to pursue your master’s, be aware that corps members typically use their AmeriCorps Education Awards and partial tuition reimbursement benefits from their district.
-Plus, TFA Southwest Ohio corps members and alums receive approximately a 25 percent tuition discount at the University of Cincinnati Teacher’s College and can complete the program in two years.
+Plus, TFA Ohio corps members and alums receive approximately a 25 percent tuition discount at the University of Cincinnati Teacher’s College and can complete the program in two years.
 Learn more about certification and training in Southwest Ohio.

 After Two Years